 No self rising flour?
 It is quick and easy to make your own.
 DIY self-rising flour: Combine 4 cups of flour, 2 Tablespoons of baking powder, and 1 teaspoon of salt.
-Mix well, and store in a container at room temperature.
+Mix well, and store in a sealed container at room temperature.
 This is enough for two batches of biscuits.

 How to Make Cranberry Scones – With or Without Almonds

-Although this cranberry almond scones recipe leaves the actual almonds out of the dough, you can definitely choose to add them in before baking.
+Although this cranberry almond scones recipe leaves the actual almonds out of the dough, you can choose to add them in before baking.

-To include chopped nuts for those who do enjoy them, you can always sprinkle them on to a few scones after drizzling with icing.
+To include chopped nuts for those who do enjoy them, you can always sprinkle them onto a few scones after drizzling with icing.

-The secret to making the best tender scones is to use a light tough, and work quickly to keep the butter and cream cold when it reaches the oven.
-You’ll be rewarded with light, tender, and absolutely delicious scones that are so easy they and sure to become a new favorite in your home!
+The secret to making the best tender scones is to use a light touch and work quickly to keep the butter and cream cold when it reaches the oven.
+You’ll be rewarded with light, tender, and delicious scones that are so easy they and sure to become a new favorite in your home!

-Keep Reading for the Complete Cranberry Almond Scones Recipe!
+Get the Cranberry Almond Scones Recipe Below

 How to Make Almond Icing Glaze